 From Statistics Explained

 This article presents statistics on forestry and logging in the European Union (EU).
-The EU-27 has approximately 178 million hectares of forests and other wooded land, corresponding to 42 % of its land area.
-The EU-27's forests and other wooded land cover approximately the same proportion of land area as that used for agriculture.
+In 2010, the EU-28 had approximately 179 million hectares of forests and other wooded land, corresponding to 41 % of its land area.
+The EU’s forests and other wooded land cover approximately the same proportion of land area as that used for agriculture.

 - 1 Main statistical findings